artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ---

+## Labs about the Single-Cycle and Pipelined processor in Ripes

 ### Lab 5
 The following C code is intended to run on the Ripes Single-Cycle processor (this code is provided for reference only and should not be used in the exercise below):